NadiaMoustafa/Submission-Assessment/README.md

       2. For example : curl "http://127.0.0.1:5000/top_employees?N=3".
 Just write this http://127.0.0.1:5000/top_employees?N=3 in the URL (You can choose any number not just 3 of course).
       3. To get the number of employees in a specific department, you need to provide the X parameter.
       4. For example : curl "http://127.0.0.1:5000/employees_in_department?X=Finance"  The same as point 2.

+Notes regarding Part 2 :
+* In the code.py file, you will find the model with metrics, and there is a final block.
+I made it as a comment, but if you want to predict new prices for any house, just uncomment it, and it will run successfully.
+It just asks you for information about your house, which you need to predict its price.